 His response was that he didn’t care if the numbers were actually accurate and believed at that time.
 In retrospect, it was clear to him that Activision had overpaid and he was convinced that a jury would agree and reward him some of the money back.
 He felt it was his duty to the Activision shareholders to get as much back as he could.
 He expected the Infocom indemnifying shareholders to simply negotiate a settlement.
 When I told him that they would rather fight than give in to such blackmail, he indicated that I was being naive to think this.

 Dornbrook was right; the shareholders did choose to fight.
 The costly legal battle that resulted would go on for years; Dornbrook claims that Activision’s demands for restitution eventually reached a well-nigh incomprehensible $16 million.
-The battle would continue even after a bankrupt Activision was acquired in a hostile takeover by a group of investors led by Bobby Kotick in 1991.2 The mess would finally be settled only well into the 1990s, when the shareholders agreed to pay a pittance to Activision — $10,000 or so in total — just to make an endless nightmare go away.
+The battle would continue even after a bankrupt Activision was acquired in a hostile takeover by a group of investors led by Bobby Kotick in 1991.
+Ironically, an unexpectedly popular Infocom shovelware package called The Lost Treasures of Infocom is widely credited with turning around the financial fortunes of the new Kotick-led Activision, while the first big new hit of same was something called Return to Zork.
+Kotick would thus still be trying to extract money from the old Infocom shareholders for allegedly overvaluing their company even as the fruits of the Infocom acquisition were saving his own.
+The mess would finally be settled only well into the 1990s, when the shareholders agreed to pay a pittance to Activision — $10,000 or so in total — just to make an endless nightmare go away.

 In the context of 1988, Activision’s claim made for one hell of a situation.
 Some of the most important people at Infocom, including their President Joel Berez, were now engaged in an open legal battle with the same people they were expected to work with and report to.
 Yes, it was one hell of a situation.
 For that matter, it was shaping up to be one hell of a year.